The Nexus - A Compendium of Writing Guides

 Never give away your whole story, and never give the readers nothing.
 A summary is actually a misnomer in the sense that it isn’t meant to summarize the story so much as give you just enough to want to read, but not enough to kill any reason to read.
 If your story gives your readers all the answers, they won’t read.
 If your story is too pretentious trying to be poetic, they won’t read.

-I write primarily massive AU fics, so that is my story’s unique selling point.
+I write primarily massive AU fanfics, so that is my story’s unique selling point (Or, for the original fiction space, I tend to focus on political dramas which are quite a bit rarer.
+When it comes to say a broad genre like Litrpgs or Xianxia, Virtuous Sons is an excellent example of marketing done right by broadcasting itself as a Greco-Roman Xianxia).
 Thus, my summaries tend to highlight this fact and give readers a sense of the changes I’ve made.
 When unsure of what to write, always ask yourself what makes your story weird or different and try to emphasize those things.
 Your story might just be playing on an age-old trope but with (hopefully) better quality writing, but we expect you to at least have some small twist in there to change up the dynamic.

 One technique I’ve grown fond of is quoting my own story in the summary, when I can find a passage that can encompass what to expect.
 Quoting real life people is, for the most part, ill advised.